OpenSourceEconomics/respy/doc/source/background.rst

 * Eisenhauer, P. (2016). `The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994) <https://github.com/structRecomputation/manuscript/blob/master/eisenhauer.2016.pdf>`_. *Unpublished Manuscript*.

-    The estimation of finite-horizon discrete choice dynamic programming (DCDP) models is computationally expensive.
+    The estimation of finite-horizon discrete choice dynamic programming models is computationally expensive.
 This limits their realism and impedes verification and validation efforts.
 Keane & Wolpin (1994) propose an interpolation method that ameliorates the computational burden but introduces approximation error.
 I describe their approach in detail, successfully recompute their original quality diagnostics, and provide some additional insights that underscore the trade-off between computation time and the accuracy of estimation results.

 * Eisenhauer, P. and Wild, S. M. (2016).
 Numerical Upgrade to Finite-Horizon Discrete Choice Programming Models. *Unpublished Manuscript*.